NicoJanE/PHP-Development-Template-Stack/Howtos/quick-setup.md

 **VSC In the container**
 - Open VSC
 - Select the Docker tab and select the container ***'apachephpwebservice-webserver-apache-php'*** right click 'attach Visual Studio Code'
-- In VSC choose: 'open folder' and select the directory **'/usr/local/apache2/htdocs'***, This should open your PHP project in the contaikner
+- In VSC choose: 'open folder' and select the directory **'/usr/local/apache2/htdocs'***, This should open your PHP project in the container

 **VSC local**
 - Open VSC
-- In VSC choose: 'open folder' and select the directory **'D:\Php\Projects\Mine\pfin\ApachePHPWebService\app\'***, This should open your PHP project locally
+- In VSC choose: 'open folder' and select your project directory this will open your PHP project locally.